 C.F.
-Struck Corp. will repair or replace, at its option, for the original purchaser of a new Struck Crawler and/or Attachment, any covered part or parts found upon examination at our factory in Cedarburg, Wisconsin, to be defective in material or workmanship or both; this is the exclusive remedy.
+Struck Corp. will repair or replace, at its option, for the original purchaser of a new MAGNATRAC and/or Attachment, any covered part or parts found upon examination at our factory in Cedarburg, Wisconsin, to be defective in material or workmanship or both; this is the exclusive remedy.
 Warranty service must be performed by the C. F. Struck Corp. at their factory in Cedarburg, Wisconsin 53012.
 Warranty service will be performed without charge for parts or labor.
 The purchaser will be responsible, however, for transportation charges to and from the factory.
+Equipment must reside in North America.

-B. WHAT IS WARRANTED
+B. WHAT IS WARRANTED & WHAT IS NOT WARRANTED

-All parts of any new Struck Crawler and/or Attachment are warranted for two (2) years, with the following exceptions: Belts, which are warranted for 90 days (excludes normal wear and tear); Engines, which are warranted by their manufacturer; and Batteries, which are provided on a complimentary basis and carry no warranty whatsoever.
+Warrented: All parts of any new Struck Crawler and/or Attachment are warranted for two (2) years, with the following exceptions: Belts, which are warranted for 90 days (excludes normal wear and tear); Engines, which are warranted by their manufacturer; and Batteries, which are provided on a complimentary basis and carry no warranty whatsoever.
 C. F. Struck Corp. reserves the right to make product design and specification changes without notice and without obligation on their part to present product owners.
 The Warranty term begins on the date the product is shipped to the purchaser.